jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 * https://api.theboss.io/ping/
 * https://api.theboss.io/v0.7/collection/
 * Login into Scalyr and verify that the new instances appear on the overview page.
-* Also on Scalyr, check the cloudwatch log for the presence of the instance IDs of the endpoint and proofreader.
+* Also on Scalyr, check the cloudwatch log for the presence of the instance IDs of the endpoint.